 A few small details can make a big difference.

-- Choose a comfortable fabric that stays in place
+- Choose a comfortable fabric that stays in place.
+Pre-made wraps make the wrapping process easier and mess-free.

-- Wrap consistently, even if it is just a few times a week
+- Consistency is the key, even if it is just 3-4 times a week

 Choosing a castor oil for wrapping